 And like all of the other tools on this list, Teams has a video calling feature as well.
 If you’re used to the Microsoft Suite, this would be a natural alternative to try if you need something a little more robust than Skype.

 Microsoft has been working hard to include the Skype for Business meeting functionality into Teams, but it isn’t quite there yet.
 The meeting experience isn’t very intuitive, and it doesn’t promote some of the great capabilities available in Teams for meetings (such as note-taking in OneNote).
 Also, according to PC Mag, “the more teams you create, the harder it becomes to navigate the app.”

-What is the best alternative to Skype?
+So, what is the best alternative to Skype?

 While we’re (naturally) quite proud of RingCentral, there are so many apps similar to Skype on the market that it all comes down to what matters most to your team.

-After all, at the end of the day, what matters most is keeping your team connected and engaged, whether they’re working from home or Rome.
+After all, at the end of the day, what matters most is keeping your team connected and engaged, whether they’re working from home—or Rome.